Behind the Many Interpretations of The Temptation of St Anthony

 The Ultimate Painting

 In 1964, the David L. Loew-Albert Lewin film production company held a contest for a painting on the theme of St. Anthony’s temptations.
 For Salvador Dali, this was to be his first and his last time he ever took part in a competition.
 The winner, whose artwork was used in the film The Private Affairs of Bel Ami was the pioneer figure of Dada and Surrealism movement, Max Ernst.
 Yet, the most well-known version of the St. Anthony’s faith triumphs over the temptations of horrors of sin and evil is, in fact, the version Dali painted.

 Created in New York during the course of few days, Dali’s painting is frequently defined to stand as the precursor to the body of his piece commonly known as the classical period or the Dali Renaissance.
-The painting itself features a nude man, down on one knee, holding a cross up in front of a parade of elephants.
+The piece itself features a nude man, down on one knee, holding a cross up in front of a parade of elephants.
 Two of the elephants carry naked women on their backs, while the rest are carrying towers.
 The parade is led by a large horse and the entire scene is taking place in a surreal desert.
 Certain elements of the painting, such as the fact that elephants are carrying naked women on their backs, led the art historians to interpret the temptations of human sexuality as the major theme of the artwork.
 With the surreal nature of the appearance of the animal parade and the symbolic quality of the horse, standing for the idea of the temptation of power, and the towers symbolizing home comforts, the entire painting is drawing the public’s attention strongly on temptations.
 Regardless of the fact that Dali’s piece didn’t win the contest, it went on to become one of the artist’s most famous and influential pieces, marking the point when he embraced the stylistic choices associated with classicism.